ptinovacao/rgem2rpm/README.md

 ## rgem2rpm

 rgem2rpm is a gem to make a rpm package out of a .gem file.
-The intent is to provide a minimal and flexible way to easily package a gem into an rpm.
+The main goal is to provide a minimal and flexible way to easily package a gem into an rpm.
 With this done you can use all the facilities provided by Linux Red Hat systems to manage your ruby software.